GET THE ANSWERS

 How do I get to Rushden Lakes?

-- The postcode address is: Rushden Lakes, Rushden, Northamptonshire NN10 6FH.
+The postcode address is Rushden Lakes Shopping Centre, Rushden, Northamptonshire NN10 6FH.

 Can I canoe on the lake?